lresner/meetx/meetx_playbook.md

         3. Think-pair-share
         4. Turn-to-partner
         5. Cold-calling
-        6. Whiteboard display (count of 3)
+        6. Whiteboard display (on the count of 3)
         7. Peer Instruction
         8. Fist-to-5
         9. Timed Pair Share